anc5c07/anc5c07-site/_posts/2023-05-23-greenvalley.md

 - send before 9:30am **Tuesday 9/26/2023** to be sure it's received in time
 - email it to **bzasubmissions@dc.gov**
 - include the case number (`BZA 20948`) and address (`2412 Franklin St NE`) in the subject
-- including some information about your proximity to the site, or residency within 5C07 if applicable, may help strengthen the weighing of your comments
+- including some information about your proximity to the site, and/or residency within 5C07 if applicable, may help strengthen the weighing of your comments

 A template to start might be: